oddle-developer/oddle-frontend-challenge/README.md

 # Frontend challenge

 ## Instruction
-1. Allocate around 4 hours on this project _(Spending more time is okay but we believe that 4 hours is reasonable to complete all requirements and some bonus points)_
+1. Allocate around 4 days on this project _(Spending more time is okay but we believe that 4 hours is reasonable to complete all requirements and some bonus points)_
 2. Create a web application that consumes [Github API](https://developer.github.com/v3/) and follow the [requirements](https://github.com/oddle-developer/oddle-frontend-challenge#requirements)
 3. Host your production ready application on [Heroku](http://heroku.com) or [Now](https://zeit.co/now)
 4. Push your new repository in your Github account